blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 **Goal:** To transfer the rest of the funds out of Kenji's account.

+This is where it gets a bit dicey.

 Recall step 2, where we assume Vishal found Kenji's phone number from a _PayID_ data breach.
 Chances are, he also found other personal details, like his name and the last few digits of his card number.
 You know, [the ones that no one seems to think are sensitive enough to hide](https://www.wired.com/2012/08/apple-amazon-mat-honan-hacking/).
 Armed with this information, Vishal would have likely been able to call up the bank and make a transaction.
 I imagine the conversation would go something as follows:

 ```
 Bank Representative: Hi, how can we help you today?
 Vishal: Hi, I'm Kenji.
 I wanted to set up a direct debit, could you help with that?
-Rep: Sure, I'll just need to ask a few questions to make sure it's reall you.
+Rep: Sure, I'll just need to ask a few questions to make sure it's really you.
 Vishal: Sure.
 Rep: What are the last x digits of your card?
 Vishal: xxxxxx.